What is the difference between acute and chronic pain?

 What should I bring with me to my appointment?

 Please bring a valid copy of your driver’s license and current insurance card.
-It is extremely helpful to have any X-ray films, MRI films, and CT films or a CD/DVD with the images.
+It would be extremely helpful to bring any of your X-ray films, MRI films, CT films, CD/DVD’s with the radiology images, and/or radiology reports to your appointment.
 In addition, bring any other pertinent test results with you.

 What should I do if I am unable to attend an appointment?